 - Prior to upgrading your live site, make a backup of your site so if necessary you can revert.
 If you need to, you can download a previous version of the MemberMouse plugin.

 - Prior to upgrading make sure to review the release notes in case action is required by you in association with the upgrade.

 When a new version of MemberMouse is available you'll see a notification bar at the top of your pages within the WordPress admin area.
 Click the Click here to upgrade link to go to the WordPress Plugins page.

-Note: If you don't see the upgrade notification, from the MemberMouse menu click on General Settings and then from the Manage Install menu, click on Repair Install.
+Note: If you don't see the upgrade notification and you are on an older version of MemberMouse, from the MemberMouse menu click on General Settings and then from the Manage Install menu, click on Repair Install.
 Following this, go to the MemberMouse dashboard and you should see the upgrade notification.

 Once on the WordPress Plugins page, scroll down to the MemberMouse plugin and you'll see a message that says there's a new version of the MemberMouse plugin available.
 Click the update now link to start the update process.

 On most servers, after clicking the update now link the update process will start automatically.
 However, sometimes additional security is required by the server and WordPress will ask for your FTP credentials.
 Just fill out the form and click Proceed.

 During the update process there's a short period of time where the MemberMouse plugin will be unavailable while old files are being updated with new files.
 On most hosting platforms, the update process will complete within 5-20 seconds, but in some cases if your server performance is slow, it could take up to 2 minutes to complete.
 Please be patient and let the update complete fully.
 You should see something similar to this when the update has completed successfully.